dnut/kwm/README.md

 * W-R (hold the windows key and then right click): Opens window management menu with options such as minimize, maximize/restore, close, and the entire tray menu.
 By default this hotkey now can be used for any application in Windows, but if you uncomment (delete the ; from) lines ?? and ?? of the ahk file before compiling, it will make it so this hotkey only works in K-Meleon.

 ## Manual Installation
-In case there is a problem with the above installation method, you can install it manually.
+In case there is a problem with the above installation method, you can install it manually:

 1. Download and install AutoHotkey from http://www.autohotkey.com/.
 You can uninstall AutoHotkey when you are finished compiling.
 2. You have the choice of using AutoHotkey's default icon, or using the defaut K-Meleon icon:
   1. If you wish to have the letter H as the program's icon, navigate to and right click your .ahk file and click "compile," and in the same directory as your .ahk file there will be a new file called kmtbd.exe.